Bella Tenebrix

 📘 Narrative:

 ✧ The cantonment was colder than Bella remembered.
 Polished corridors stretched like veins around the Spire’s outer sector, sterile and whisper-quiet.
 Cadets filled them with perfect posture and polished boots, but Bella moved differently—fluid, observant, invisible by choice.
 Her instructors noted her “consistent precision,” but none knew how much she saw and filed away.
 She tracked syllabus changes, food shipments, and when surveillance drones shifted course by even a meter.
 Brina laughed at her for it—until one of those adjustments revealed a false fire drill masking a security stress test.
 Bella didn’t panic.
 She rerouted her squad calmly, documented the breach in neutral language, and submitted the report unsigned.
 It was reviewed, flagged, then quietly deleted.
-Bella never mentioned it again, but her breathing slowed whenever she passed that hallway, like waiting for a second echo.
+Bella never mentioned it again, but her breathing slowed whenever she passed that hallway, like bracing for an echo that never came.

 ✧ Brina had begun sparring with purpose now—harder, louder, daring instructors to call her reckless.
 Bella, by contrast, adjusted.
 She studied behavioral tells, identifying fear in the clench of a hand or the widening of a pupil.
 She noticed which overseers stammered when asked about Ziost, and who changed the subject when Valkorion’s name surfaced.
 She never asked questions outright.
 She made suggestions that felt like their ideas, guiding instructors to reveal more than they intended.
 Some called her manipulative.
 She preferred precise.
 When her cohort struggled with power regulation drills, she rewrote the training algorithm and sent it to command anonymously.
 They implemented it the next cycle—no credit given, none needed.
 But Bella tracked the acknowledgment in the smallest smile of an instructor who now stood straighter when she passed.